NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 _hbck1_ making repairs against hbase-2.x clusters. _hbck1_ should not be run against an hbase-2.x install.
 It may do damage.
 While _hbck1_ is still bundled inside hbase-2.x -- to minimize surprise -- it is deprecated, to be removed in _hbase-3.x_.
 Its write-facility (`-fix`) has been removed.
-It can report on the state of an hbase-2.x cluster but its assessments will be inaccurate since it does not understand the internal workings of an hbase-2.x.
+It can report on the state of a hbase-2.x cluster but its assessments will be inaccurate since it does not understand the internal workings of hbase-2.x.

 _HBCK2_ does not work the way _hbck1_ used to, even for the case where commands are similarly named across the two versions.
 See the next section for how the tools